 C-806-3: Documentation of Sobriety

-The VR counselor must regularly evaluate whether an individual meets the requirement of maintaining sobriety for a minimum of 30 days and that the customer continues to actively participate in treatment and/or supports to maintain sobriety.
+VR counselors must look at a case in its entirety and assess documentation that supports a customer’s progress and his or her evidence of commitment to recovery.
+The VR counselor must regularly evaluate the customer’s case to assess whether an individual needs additional supports to be successful with his or her IPE.

 Treatment or Supports to Maintain Sobriety

-One of the following must be verifiable and provided by the customer to the VR counselor for review and to ensure that the customer is actively participating in treatment and/or supports to maintain sobriety:
+One of the following must be verifiable and provided by the customer to the VR counselor to ensure that the customer is actively participating in treatment and/or receiving support to maintain sobriety:

-AA and/or NA logs and a supporting letter from his or her AA or NA sponsor
+AA and/or NA logs and a supporting letter from the customer’s AA or NA sponsor

 Records from licensed treatment sources

-Information from the probation or parole officer
+Information from a probation or parole officer

-Drug test results from testing completed within the past 30 days
+Drug test results from testing performed within 30 days

-When a customer participates in any other type of treatment or support program, the VR counselor may consult with the state office program specialist for guidance to ensure that documentation is sufficient to meet the VR eligibility requirements.
+When a customer participates in a treatment or support program that is not provided by VR Substance Use Disorders Services, the VR counselor may consult with the state office program specialist for behavioral health and substance use to ensure that documentation exists to show that the customer continues to make progress toward sobriety and employment.

-The VR counselor may request that the customer submit a clinical drug test if sobriety is unable to be documented.
+The VR counselor may request that the customer submit to a clinical drug test if sobriety is unable to be documented.

-Thirty Consecutive Days of Sobriety

-Thirty consecutive days of sobriety is defined as 30 days uninterrupted without relapse of substance use (alcohol and/or drug use).
-For example, maintaining sobriety for 29 days then relapse on the 30th day requires the period of sobriety to start over.
+VR counselors may use urine and blood screenings to verify a customer’s sobriety and eligibility for VR services.
+VR does not pay for hair follicle drug screenings.

+VR counselors must be aware of the psychological, behavioral, and physical signs of drug use.
+Signs that would warrant a drug screening include, but are not limited to:

+Psychological signs

+Unexplained changes in personality or attitude

+Sudden mood changes, irritability, anger outbursts, or inappropriate laughing

+Paranoia

+Behavioral Signs

+Poor attendance at or chronic tardiness for work

+Decline in performance/productivity

+Acting isolated, withdrawn, or secretive

+Physical signs

+Dilated pupils or bloodshot eyes

+Tremors

+Fidgeting/inability to sit still

+Drastic change in appearance, such as inappropriate clothing and grooming